bmccary/phs-roster/README.md

 ## If NetIDs are not Detected Correctly

 *This does not seem to happen any more.*

+In order for this to work, you'll need to install `zenity`.

 1. Suppose NetIDs are not being detected correctly from `foo.pdf`.
 1. Option: you're brave/sure of the problem.